moltenform/vipercard/vipercard/doc/reference_05_functions.md

 ## selectedLine()

-The number of the line of the current selected text.
+The number of the line of the current selected text, or "" if there is no selection.

+(If compatibility mode is enabled, not recommended for new code, uses HyperCard's formatting and returns a string like

+"line 3 of card field 4".)

 Examples: